hanbo-fan/pki-secure-ecommerce-system/README.md

 | Certificate validity | 1-year expiry; expiry and revocation checked on every sensitive operation |

 **Known limitations (by design):**
-- Payment processing is always simulated as successful, because The focus of the payment module is cryptographic security, not banking integration.
+- Payment is simulated and always succeeds (no real bank involved); the focus is cryptographic security, not banking integration.
 - Password hashing uses SHA-256 without salt; a production system should use bcrypt or Argon2.
 - The challenge store is in-memory and does not survive server restarts.